neperfepx/neper/doc/neper_t.rst

   Specify the :ref:`Crystal Symmetry <crystal_symmetries>`.

   .. note :: It is used by option :data:`-orisampling uniform`, to reduce the domain of definition of the orientation descriptors and by the :ref:`neper_v`.
+See also :ref:`rotations_and_orientations` for the definition of the crystal coordinate system.

   **Default value**: :data:`triclinic`.